xmindfulx/pytorch-lightning-tutorial/setup/windows/README.md

 - Change `path_results` and `path_dataset` parameters to match your own prepared folders ( see step 2 ).
 - Run the notebooks ( Restart kernel and clear output, Restart kernel and run all )

-7) Open conda command prompt and run Tensorboard
+7) Open anaconda prompt and run Tensorboard

 - `tensorboard --logdir .`